NNZ Sustainability Vision 2030

 - Minimize waste, promote recycling, and the use of recycled products to help reduce the burden of landfill, and therefore methane generation;

 - Using energy efficient and therefore carbon reducing installations and equipment throughout the whole Group.
-NNZ has installed energy efficient appliances in the offices in The Netherlands (solar panels, heat pump, sedum roof, energy efficient light-bulbs);
+NNZ has installed energy efficient appliances in the offices in The Netherlands and Denmark (solar panels, heat pump, sedum roof, energy efficient light-bulbs);

 - Benefit of home-working, using online technologies for internal and external meetings where practical;